Vineeta Gupta MD, J.D., LL.M

 Sabina speaks English and French and holds an MS in Development Management from the School of International Service at American University and a BA in History and French from The Johns Hopkins University.

-Xochitl Sanchez (email@example.com) is the senior associate for multilateral engagement at the ACTION secretariat.
+Xochitl Sanchez (xsanchez [at] action.org) is the senior advisor for development finance at the ACTION secretariat.
 Prior to joining ACTION, Xochitl was a senior program associate at the Microcredit Summit Campaign, where she co-led the development and research of the agenda focused around innovations and best practices in the microfinance and financial inclusion space, and coordinated stakeholder engagement and partnership building effort for the Summits.
 She also previously worked with the Borgen Project as a regional coordinator to expand their poverty-reduction campaigns and with the Leon H. Sullivan Foundation on outreach and communications.